TRIBUTES

 Love, Noga x

-Emma Marks, Senior SED Project Officer, The Equality Trust
+Emma Marks, Senior SED Project Officer, The Equality Trust, where Omar worked in the summer of 2021

 I just wanted to share a few words with you on the impression Omar made on me whilst he was at The Equality Trust.
 I was impressed with his gentle and reassuring manner.
 He was always very polite and willing to accommodate any request if he could.
 He took on tasks with ease and was always reliable, enthusiastic and willing to learn.
 I mostly remember what an incredibly intelligent and skilled person he was for someone so young.
 I am deeply shocked that such a gentle and vibrant person can be taken from us at such a young age.
 My thoughts and condolences are with you at this very difficult time